logigator/logigator/src/help/en/get-started.md

 Logigator is a tool to create logic circuits and simulate them directly in the browser or in a native desktop application.

-No matter if you are a bloody beginner, Logigator will help you achieve learning success very quickly, or an absolute professional who needs top performance for his simulations - Logigator is the answer!
+No matter if you are a bloody beginner or an absolute professional who needs top performance for his simulations, Logigator will help you achieve learning success very quickly - Logigator is the answer!

 ## Creating a Circuit Element